TheHive-Project/TheHiveDocs/admin/admin-guide.md

 ## 2. Case template management

 Some cases may share the same structure (tags, tasks, description, metrics).
 Templates are here to automatically add tasks, description or metrics while creating a new case.
-An user can choose to create an empty case or based on registered template.
+A user can choose to create an empty case or based on a registered template.

-To create a template, as _admin_ go in the administration menu, and open the "Case templates" item.
+To create a template, as _admin_ go into the administration menu, and open the "Case templates" item.

 ![template](../files/adminguide_template.png)